Japanese cypress, also known as “hinoki”, is in the cypress family and grows naturally in Japan and parts of Taiwan.

 Hinoki Cypress Deeply Are Related In The Japanese Soul

-The connection between the Japanese soul and the Hinoki cypress tree has been handed down from ancient times.
+The connection between the Japanese culture and the Hinoki cypress tree has been handed down from ancient times.
 The Chronicles of Japan (published in 720 AD) described that “Hinoki cypress is best for building palaces.”

 If you look at Horyuji Temple, the world’s oldest wooden structure, the temple still remains after 1,300 years.
 Thus, our ancestors knew how perfect a cypress was- has outstanding strength and durability, and has a beautiful grain and rich fragrance.
 Hinoki cypress, which has been an indispensable building material for shrines and temples since ancient times, is truly a sacred tree.